cheqd/cheqd-infra-aws/README.md

 projectname = name of your project.
 Example: 'cheqd'

 docker_image_url = url of the current docker image.

+email_list = list of emails to send sns notifications.
 ```

 ## Step 4 Initialize Terraform